-Foodstuff / food product Applicable to Correct use Basis for guidelines SEEDS, SPICES, HERB SEEDS, SPICES, HERBS, SEAWEED AND FOOD SUPPLEMENTS Oil plant seeds (e.g. flaxseeds and sunflower seeds) Adults Pregnant women Breastfeeding women Infants 1-6-year old At most 2 Tbsp. (ca. 15 g) of flaxseeds or other oil plant seeds per day.
+Foodstuff / food product Applicable to Correct use Basis for guidelines SEEDS, SPICES, HERE S, SEAWEED and FOOI SUPPLEMENTS Oil plant seeds (e.g. flax-, pine-, chia-, hemp-, sesame-, pumpkin-, poppy and sunflowerseeds) Adults Pregnant women Breastfeeding women Infants 1-6-year old At most 2 Tbsp. (ca. 15 g) of flaxseeds or other oil plant seeds per day.
 Flaxseeds should not be used as such, ground or soaked during pregnancy and breastfeeding for treatment of constipation.
 Small amounts of flaxseeds in e.g. bread are not harmful.
-Not to be used At most 1 Tbsp. (ca. 6-8 g) per day using a variety of seeds Flax as well as some other oil plants have a natural ability to accumulate heavy metals from the soil, particularly cadmium, in their seeds.
-0: la facto , Cinnamon (Chinese cassia) Infants 1-6-year old Not to be used 1-6-year old children should not consume cinnamon or products containing cinnamon (e.g. cinnamon sugar in porridge) on a daily basis.
+Not to be used At most 1 Tbsp. (ca. 6-8 g) per day using a variety of seeds Oil plants have a natural ability to accumulate heavy metals from the soil, particularly nickel and cadmium, in their seeds.
+Persons allergic to nickel should discuss the use of oilseeds with health care professionals, e.g. the attending physician.
+Apricot kernels (raw) Infants 1-3-year old Adults Not to be used Not to be used Maximum 3 pieces of small kernels (total 0,37 g) per day.
+Contain naturally-occuring toxin (amygdalin).
+Amygdalin converts to cyanide in intestine and pose a risk of cyanide poisoning.
+Cinnamon (Chinese cassia) Infants 1-6-year old Not to be used 1-6-year old children should not consume cinnamon or products containing cinnamon (e.g. cinnamon sugar in porridge) on a daily basis.
 In terms of safety, higher consumption of cinnamon temporarily during e.g. the Christmas season is not a concern.
 High coumarin (natural toxin) levels in Chinese cassia (Cinnamomum cassia, Cinnamomum aromaticum or Cinnamomum burmannii).
 Chinese cassia is a commonly used cinnamon.
 The more rarely used Ceylon cinnamon (Cinnamomum zeylanicum) has considerably lower coumarin levels.
-Ginger products and ginger tea, as well as food supplements containing ginger Pregnant women Use is not recommended Contain harmful substances, safe consumption limits are not known.
-Seaweed products Infants 1-6-year old Pregnant women Breastfeeding wo- Not to be used, if iodine content is not known or is high.
+Ginger products (ginger as a con- centrate or extract), ginger tea and food supplements containing ginger Pregnant women Use is not recommended There is no harm in using ginger fresh or dried as a spice.
+Contain harmful substances, safe consumption limits are not known.
+Seaweed products Infants 1-6-year old Pregnant women Breastfeeding women Not to be used, if iodine content is not known or is high.
 Harmfully high levels of iodine contents have been found in some seaweeds.
 High levels of heavy metals (arsenic, cadmium and lead) have also been detected in some seaweeds.
-Excessive iodine intake has adverse effects on thyroid function and foetal growth. men Herbal preparations marketed as food supplements Infants 1-6-year old Pregnant women Breastfeeding women Use is not recommended Safe consumption limits are not known.
+Excessive iodine intake has adverse effects on thyroid function and foetal growth.
+Herbal preparations marketed as food supplements Infants 1-6-year old Pregnant women Breastfeeding women Use is not recommended Safe consumption limits are not known.
 May contain naturally harmful substances.